-If alternative options aren’t available, or you have no ability to make payments, then SBA loan default becomes a reality.
-Your lender will initiate the collection process, starting with the seizure and liquidation of assets.
+If you default on an SBA business loan, your lender will initiate the collection process, starting with the seizure and liquidation of assets.
+If that doesn’t work, they’ll get the SBA involved.

 Lender Seizes Business Collateral and Personal Assets

 To recoup funds from an SBA loan default, lenders will attempt to seize and liquidate any assets you listed as collateral on your loan agreement.
 This might include business bank accounts, property, inventory or equipment.
 You may even be required to sell your business to settle the debt.

 When you secured your loan, you likely signed an SBA loan personal guarantee agreement.
-If the value of your business assets isn’t enough to cover your delinquent debt, your personal assets may be on the line.
+If the value of your business assets isn’t enough to cover your delinquent debt, your personal assets may be on the line during the SBA loan collection process.
 The same holds true for any business partner who also signed a guarantee alongside you.

 If the debt isn’t repaid after the seizure and liquidation of assets, the lender more than likely will file a claim with the SBA for the guaranteed portion of the loan, minus the amount they were able to recuperate through the collection process.

 At this point, you may be left with no assets (business or personal).
 The process isn’t over, though.
 With the lender repaid, the federal government will now attempt to recover the funds they gave to the lender.

 SBA Steps Into the Loan Default Collection Process

-The SBA will first send you a 60-day demand letter.
-During this period, you’ll be required to pay the debt in full or provide an offer in compromise.
+Once the SBA has paid the lender, the agency will initiate its collections process to recover its losses.
+To do this, the SBA will send you a 60-day demand letter.
+During this period, you’ll be required to pay the balance or provide an offer in compromise.

 What Is an Offer in Compromise?

 SBA Loan Forgiveness Explained

-The SBA and lender will accept an offer in compromise if it’s deemed fair and you have the financial ability to repay the sum within a reasonable time frame.
+After defaulting on your SBA loan, the SBA may accept your offer in compromise if it’s deemed fair and you have the financial ability to repay the sum within a reasonable time frame.

 The SBA will make this determination after conducting a thorough review of your finances, including: